fanout/webhookinbox/README.md

 Requirements
 ------------

-  * redis
+  * Redis
-  * pushpin (or fanout.io)
+  * Pushpin (or Fanout.io)
-  * a web server

 Setup
 -----

-WebhookInbox is a Django App.
+WebhookInbox is a Django application.
 Set it up with virtualenv like this:

     virtualenv venv
     source venv/bin/activate